arg3n41ck/arg3n41ck/README.md

 <h1 align="center">Hi 👋, I'm Argen Alimbaev</h1>
-<h3 align="center">Front-end developer with more than 1 year experience.
+<h3 align="center">Front-end developer with more than 1.5 year experience.
 Experience in the development team, where I worked effectively with designers and backend developers to create a quality and user-friendly interface.
 Knowledge of creating responsive interfaces.
 Open to learning and development.
 Communicative, organized, and deadline-oriented.</h3>

-- 🌱 I’m currently learning **NodeJS, ExpressJS, NestJS**

 - 📫 How to reach me **argoalimbaev@gmail.com**